All Episodes

 Let's get caught up in some more of the current events and get your take on some of these things, if you don't mind.

-What do you think the status of the UFO research area is and how are you going to Well, I think the incoming information is as hot as ever.
+What do you think the status of the UFO research area is, and how are you going to still handle that area?

-But that's not really a lot different than any other area Like it, where there are researchers with very differing opinions on very controversial subjects.
+But that's not really a lot different than any other area like it, where there are researchers with very differing opinions on very controversial subjects.

-So, this kind of warfare will continue.
+So this kind of warfare will continue.

-Well, how do you position yourself with these groups that are out there as far as how much activity do you get in, how much involvement do you get in their actual activity versus just sitting back and reporting it or being the talk show host?
+Well, how do you position yourself with these groups that are out there as far as how much activity do you get in, how much involvement do you get in their actual activity versus just going back and reporting it or being the talk show host?

 Well, I'm a talk show host, not a referee, and so I don't get involved in the wars.

-I just try and I guess I try and walk a middle ground and seek information rather than become involved in the warfare.
+I guess I try and walk a middle ground and seek information rather than become involved in the warfare.

 And speaking of warfare, there's still a lot of religious warfare going on out there.

-The way the world is conducting itself lately.
+What's your feelings on the way the world is conducting itself lately?

 Well, for long before I was born, people were killing other people in the name of their God, and they will continue to do that.